Milk Bar Crack Pie is seriously addicting. A combination of salty and sweet, the pie has a crispy oat cookie crust and an ooey gooey filling.

 - Nonstick vegetable oil spray

-- 9 tablespoons (1 stick plus 1 tablespoon) unsalted butter, room temperature, divided
+- 9 tablespoons (1 stick plus 1 tablespoon or 127 g) unsalted butter, room temperature, divided

 - 3/4 cup plus 2 tablespoons old-fashioned oats